jimmywarting/mem-blob-fs/README.md

 ```

 When trying to load a file we cannot read from disk, an empty File will be
-instead be returned.
+returned instead.
 The contents of this file will be set to an empty string.

 Trying to get a directory or any invalid files will also return an empty File.